TelosAlliance/ubuntu-24.04/README.md

 If you need to make changes, you can also clone this repository and build it yourself.

 #### Building

+Building will currently also push the successfully completed image to Docker Hub as a multiarch image.

 ```shell
 make